 (عمر أحمد خضر) to his home in Canada.
 To it's shame, Canada is the only country in the world that has not asked to have it's nationals in Guantanamo Bay returned.

 Even if Khadr is guilty, which is doubtful, he was 15 years old at the time of the alleged (he has never been convicted) offence.
 Under the Child Soldier Protocol, which both the United States and Canada have ratified, combatants under age 18 cannot be held criminally responsible.
 The Protocol requires governments to help child soldiers who must be helped to recover and reintegrate into society.
+It does not specifically bar prosecution of child soldiers but says they should not be subjected to cruel, inhuman or degrading treatment or punishment, and that they cannot be subjected to life imprisonment without possibility of release.
+The United States government is seeking life imprisonment for Khadr in a trial which will take place this fall.

 I asked her if she was in communication with her brother and she said they can send letters, but it takes a long time and that they are censored.
 She told me that she would remain on the hill, "as long as it takes".